Polish vassalization of Moldavia (1387): Vassalization

 Louis I died in 1382 without a male heir who would ensure the succession of his dynasty.
 However, in 1383 the Polish nobles decided to offer the crown to the youngest daughter of Louis, Princess Jadwiga, who was officially crowned King of Poland in 1384.
 The political turmoil in Poland following the death of Louis I persuaded the Grand Duke of Lithuania Jogaila to marry Jadwiga, and convert to Roman Catholicism, thus changing his name to Władysław Jagiełło and forming a union between the Kingdom of Poland and the Grand Duchy of Lithuania.

 In 1387, Red Ruthenia still belonged to the Kingdom of Hungary, and Queen Jadwiga decided to launch a military expedition to reconquer the province in the same year and the Polish army, alongside a Lithuanian detachment led by Jagiełło, defeated the last point of Hungarian resistance at the fortress of Halicz on 11 August 1387.
 The following month, on 26 September 1387, while visiting Lwów in the newly reconquered province, Petru II paid homage and swore an oath of fealty to both Queen Jadwiga and King Władysław Jagiełło.

 Aftermath

-The vassalization of Moldavia ensured that the Polish crown received access to the Black Sea thorough the port city of Maurocastrum in order to ensure the vitality of the commercial centre of Lwów and to ensure the protection of principal European trade routes.
+The vassalization of Moldavia ensured that the Polish crown received access to the Black Sea through the port city of Maurocastrum in order to ensure the vitality of the commercial centre of Lwów and to ensure the protection of principal European trade routes.
 Hence, the vassalization provided Poland with a sphere of influence in Moldavia at the expense of the Kingdom of Hungary, while Moldavia obtained protection against Hungarian hegemony.
 Moldavia remained a Polish fief until 1497.